GabeScott/standard-works-vault/General Conference/1988 April - Because of Your Steadiness.md

 You may have learned endurance playing a trumpet, or throwing a football, or riding a bucking horse, or drawing a picture.
 But you learned what we all did.
 Effort only “now and then” didn’t take you far.
 The dreams that turned into reality stuck with you nearly all the time.
 You worked at them, either in fact or in your thoughts, every day and almost every hour.

-It shouldn’t surprise us, then, that the Lord has said to you and to me, “Watch over the church always, and be with and strengthen them” (D&C 20:53).
+It shouldn’t surprise us, then, that the Lord has said to you and to me, “Watch over the church always, and be with and strengthen them” ([[D&C 20.53|D&C 20:53]]).
 God loves us, and he intends for us to become like him.
 He doesn’t ask us now to worry about all his children in all the world, as he does.
 Instead, he begins with a call to watch over just a few families, just a few people.
 But he knows that to visit thirty minutes every month with the same lesson for every family would never produce the progress he wants for us.

-And so he commands, “Watch over [them] always, and be with and strengthen them.”
+And so he commands, “Watch over \[them\] always, and be with and strengthen them.”
 You can’t be with them twenty-four hours a day.
 That would be “always,” wouldn’t it?
 But they can be in your heart always.
 If you’ll think about the families you visit, those of you who are blessed to be called home teachers, you know the help they need is beyond your casual effort.

 In my experience, I’ve been assigned to watch over people who struggled with divorce, with financial ruin, with children who would not respond to all that parents had done, or with disease that would not respond to all that faith and medicine could do.
 I’ve gone to a home where little twin girls were sent to the screen door to tell us that Mommy and Daddy were sleeping and couldn’t we come another time.